Steer clear of the mozzies this summer with bug-proofed clothing. (Photo: Alamy)

 Ex Officio and Columbia Sportswear both make adventure-wear that’s pretreated with bug repellent.
 Whether you’re going on safari or taking an alpine hike during peak bug season, clothes that keep the bugs at bay will make your time outdoors so much more enjoyable.
 You’ll still need bug juice on your exposed skin, but you won’t get bitten through your socks.
 Mosquito-bitten ankles are the worst.

 Spending time in or near the water?
+If so, dry bags are a must-have beach item for your vacation.
 Protect your gadgets from water (and sand, too) by stowing them in one of these impermeable packages.
 Tip for solo travelers: A small dry bag on a lanyard can serve as a safe for your small valuables — phone, car keys, cash.
 Take it swimming with you.
 Your stuff will be safe, and you’ll have peace of mind.